viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Here's how to get started:

-1. Install [Go](https://go.dev/dl/) on both your local development computer and on your robot's board, if that is not the same device.
+1. Install [Go](https://go.dev/dl/) on both your local development computer and on your robot's board, if they are not the same device.
 1. [Create a robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot) and connect to it.
 1. Update [`viam-server`](/installation/manage/#update-viam-server) or [update `viam-server`](/installation/#install-viam-server).
    Your `viam-server` must be version 0.8.0 or higher to access the filtering functionality.